barryclark/jekyll-now/_posts/2017-5-20-MDN-video.md

 title: An opinionated guide to making videos for MDN
 ---

-## When and what sorts of videos are appropriate?

 There are several reasons why videos are a terrible way to present technical documentation.

 * video is linear.
 People don't read online documentation in a linear fashion, starting at the start and reading through to the end.
 [They scan](http://www.sensible.com/chapter.html).
 Video is really hard to scan - it forces the user to consume the content start-to-finish.